 About This Park

 Found among the Mid-Ohio Valley’s rolling hills, lakes and streams, North Bend State Park offers a multitude of recreational facilities in a beautiful pastoral setting.
-Named for the horseshoe curve of the North Fork of the Hughes River, this year-round park is lush with fishing streams, hiking trails and abundant wildlife.
-Located near Cairo and Harrisville, North Bend State Park is best known for the 72-mile North Bend Rail Trail, which follows a railbanked B&O Railroad corridor with several tunnels along the way.
+Named for the horseshoe curve of the North Fork of the Hughes River, this year-round park is lush with hiking trails and abundant wildlife.
+Located near Cairo and Harrisville, North Bend State Park is best known for its family atmosphere and the 72-mile North Bend Rail Trail, which follows a rail-banked B&O Railroad corridor with several tunnels along the way.

 Development of North Bend State Park began in 1951 when the state Legislature allotted funds to purchase land in Ritchie County.
 By 1954, the state had purchased 1,405 acres for the park.
 The park is located in West Virginia’s historic oil and gas fields.
 About 50 wells, dating from the 19th century, were once active in the present park area, and visitors may still see a few still standing around the park.
 As the park grew in popularity over the years, the lodge, campgrounds and recreational facilities were added to accommodate the growing number of visitors.

 The North Bend State Park Restaurant located at the lodge, offers a full-service menu and is open year-round.

 Operating Hours: Monday-Saturday

 11 a.m-2 p.m.

 Operating Hours: Sunday

 11 a.m.-5 p.m.